 The British Airways Visa Signature® Card is also affiliated with a U.K.-based airline.
 If you like the annual companion benefit on the Virgin Atlantic World Elite MasterCard® Credit Card, you should consider the British Airways Visa Signature® Card's offering.

 By spending $30,000 or more on your card each year, you'll earn a Travel Together ticket that's usable for two years.
 By booking award travel with your British Airways Avios, you can use the Travel Together ticket to book your companion in the same fare class, plus taxes and fees.
-As part of its sign-up bonus, the card offers an additional Travel Together ticket: Earn 50,000 bonus Avios after you spend $3,000 on purchases within the first 3 months of account opening.
-Plus earn an additional 50,000 bonus Avios after you spend $20,000 total on purchases within your first year of account opening.
-In other words, you can potentially earn two Travel Together tickets in your first year by spending $30,000 on the card.
+As part of its sign-up bonus, the card offers an additional Travel Together ticket: 100,000 Bonus Avios after you spend $5,000 on purchases within the first three months of account opening In other words, you can potentially earn two Travel Together tickets in your first year by spending $30,000 on the card.